abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-2.md

 [^17clue]: At least 17 cells must be pre-filled in a Sudoku puzzle for it to have a unique solution.
 So 17-clue puzzles are the most difficult of all puzzles.
 [This paper] by McGuire, Tugemann and Civario gives the proof of the same.

-[^revapp]: Reverse application operation is not used much in Haskell, but is the preferred way of function chaining in some other functional programming languages like [Clojure], [FSharp], and [Elixir].
+[^revapp]: Reverse application operation is not used much in Haskell.
+But it is the preferred way of function chaining in some other functional programming languages like [Clojure], [FSharp], and [Elixir].

 [^fixM]: We need to run `pruneCellsByFixed` and `pruneCellsByExclusives` repeatedly using `fixM` because an unsettled row can lead to wrong solutions.
 Imagine a row which just got a `9` fixed because of `pruneCellsByFixed`.
 If we don't run the function again, the row may be left with one non-fixed cell with a `9`.
-When we run this row through `pruneCellsByExclusives`, it'll consider the `9` in the non-fixed cell as a Single and fix it, leading to two `9`s in the same row, and causing the solution to fail.
+When we run this row through `pruneCellsByExclusives`, it'll consider the `9` in the non-fixed cell as a Single and fix it.
+This will lead to two `9`s in the same row, causing the solution to fail.

 [^speedup]: Speedup: 116.7 / 100 * 49151 / 282.98 = 202.7